yaopeihu/Sequence-working-memory/README.md

 Feel free to open a issue if you have any question.

 ## Calcium image processing

 Based on [CAIMAN](https://github.com/flatironinstitute/CaImAn)

-Preprocess-demo: select stable data on a trial-by-trial basis
+Preprocess-demo: select stable data from continuous recording on a trial-by-trial basis

 Pipeline-demo: a semi-automatic source extraction pipeline using CNMF